Residential Real Estate – That’s Us

 The new version of the remuneration guideline in Version 4.0 entered into force with effect from 15 June 2021.

 |ESMA:||European Securities and Market Authority|

-träger, und Mitarbeiter mit Kontrollfunktionen und aller Mitarbeiter, die eine Gesamtvergütung Categories of employees, including executives,risk bearers, employees in controlling functions and all employees who receive a total remuneration that puts them on a level with executives and risk bearers whose professional activity seriously impacts the risk profiles of the AIFM or impacts the risk profiles of the AIFs under their management, and categories of employees of entities to which the portfolio management and risk management activities of the AIFM were delegated and whose professional activities materially impact the risk profiles of the AIFs under the management of the AIFM.
+Categories of employees, including the management staff,risk bearers, and employees with control functions and all employees, who receive total remuneration, on the basis of which they are in the same income level as the management staff and risk bearers, whose professional activity has significant implications for the risk profiles of the AIFM or on the risk profiles of the AIF that they manage and categories of employees of the institution(s), to which the portfolio management or risk management activities have been transferred by the AIFM and whose professional activity has significant implications for the risk profiles of the AIF managed by the AIFM.